SCOLIOSIS & PROVING DISABILITY

 Traumatic scoliosis is the fourth form of scoliosis.
 This common form of scoliosis occurs when you have undergone some form of trauma to your spine.
 For example, over thirty years ago, this writer fell backwards out of a window (while trying to climb into the window to save her puppy who was trapped in a locked bathroom).

-Unfortunately, there was a metal window well below the bathroom window and my low back landed on the side of the window well when I landed.
+Unfortunately, my back landed on top of the metal window well below the bathroom window.
 Being young, the pain and the resulting year long bruise did not worry me too much.
 However, over time the injury did cause traumatic scoliosis of my lumbar spine.
 Every day people undergo similar injuries to their spine.
 Sadly, those injuries can result in scoliosis.

 SIGNS AND SYMPTOMS OF SCOLIOSIS